igsr/1000Genomes_data_indexes/data_collections/simons_diversity_data/README.simons_diversity_data.md

 ###Questions

-If you have any questions about using the data please email info@1000genomes.org.
+If you have any questions please email info@1000genomes.org.